samdanTetteh/Dog-Friendly/README.md

 3. Please make sure you are on the `main` branch as that has all the latest changes.
 4. To view composable UI impelementation with Jetpack compose you can checkout the `compose` branch.

+NB: Please note that testing in the `compose` branch might be unstable

 # Notes
 - Dog-Friendly has offline support.
 Data is retrieved from remote when data is established and saved.